galaxyproject/training-material/Metagenomics/tutorials/MOTHUR-MiSeq-SOP.md

 :pencil2: ***Hands on!***

-1. Go back to the data library and import all files from the *Reference Data* folder, or download them from Zenodo (`inputdata.zip`) and upload them to your history:
+1. Go back to the data library and import all files from the *Reference Data* folder, or download them from Zenodo (`reference_data.zip`) and upload them to your history:
   - `silva.v4.fasta`
   - `HMP_MOCK.v35.fasta`
   - `trainset9_032012.pds.fasta`